chaek-union/basic-stats-omics-labs/README.md

 ---

 ## How to Use This Book

+**Choose your language first:** All 11 chapters are available in both R and Python.
+Pick one and stick with it for consistency.
+The statistical concepts are identical - only the syntax differs.

 **Linear path:** If you're new to statistics, go chapter by chapter.
 Each builds on previous concepts.